+Services that are covered for you What you must pay when you get these services Services provided by a psychiatrist \$25 copay for each Medicare-covered individual therapy visit with a psychiatrist.
+A referral may be required.
+Prior Authorization may be required. \$25 copay for each Medicare-covered group therapy visit with a psychiatrist.
+A referral may be required.
+Prior Authorization may be required.
+Services provided by other mental health care providers \$25 copay for each Medicare-covered individual therapy visit with other mental health care providers.
+A referral may be required.
+Prior Authorization may be required. \$25 copay for each Medicare-covered group therapy visit with other mental health care providers.
+A referral may be required.
+Prior Authorization may be required.
 In addition to the Medicare-covered outpatient mental health benefits, we cover counseling for general topics such as marriage, family, and grief.
-You may see a Medicare-qualified mental health professional, or access these additional services over the phone and online using Teladoc, our plan's telehealth provider.
+You may see a Medicare-qualified mental health professional, or access these additional services over the phone and online using TeladocTM, our plan's telehealth provider.
 Behavioral health visits can be scheduled 7 days a week from 7 am - 9 pm local time.
-Call Teladoc at 1-800-835-2362, TTY:711

-You pay a \$25 copay for each Medicare-covered individual therapy visit.
+Call TeladocTM at 1-800-835-2362 TTY:711 \$0 copay for each counseling visit with a Teladoc TM provider.